kode4food/interpol/index.md

 ```

 ## Resources
-For the latest releases, see the [Interpol GitHub Page](http://github.com/kode4food/interpol)
+For the latest releases, see the [Interpol GitHub Page](http://github.com/kode4food/interpol) or the [Interpol Blog](http://blog.interpoljs.io/).

 For more information about the Interpol Language and API, please see the [Interpol Guide](http://interpoljs.io/guide/) (a work in progress).